|

 Wanted a Manager [heading]

-For a large Coffee Estate.
+For a large COFFEE ESTATE.

-Any Person, fully qualified as such, and of respectable Character,
+ANY Person, fully qualified as such, and of respectable Character,

 will hear of a very advantageous situation, by applying to

-A. Smith.
+A. SMITH.

 Cumingsburg, 15th Feb.
 1811.

-Subscriber intends to leave the colony for the benefit of his health, and visit
+colony for the benefit of his health, and visit the Islands of Nevis, St.

-the Islands of Nevis, St. Eustatia, St. Thomas, St. Christopher, and Curacoa,
+Eustatia, St. Thomas, St. Christopher, and Curacoa, from which latter place he

-from which latter place he will return to this Colony; his friends may profit
+will return to this Colony; his friends may profit by such opportunity for the

-Demands against him prive, or as Sequestrator of Plantation Uytkomst, on
+delivery of Letters.
+All Persons who have any Demands against him prive, or as Sequestrator of Plantation Uytkomst, on Articles delivered

-deposit them, on their account and risk, at the Secretary's Office.
+their account and risk, at the Secretary's Office.

 N.